Christmas, a time that’s full of joy and happiness, can also be tough on your wallet.

 You could make lovely soaps or candles and present them in beautifully decorated boxes.
 If you have a flair for working with wood, create wooden toys like whistles, toy trains, or even children’s furniture.

-Offer your handmade items for sale at county fairs, flea markets, or sell them online.
+Sell your handmade items at county fairs, flea markets, or sell them online.

 You can also use your skills to create Halloween costumes and related goodies.
 Check out this post for more Halloween money making ideas.